atanasovmi/Grundlagen-Programmieren-G14/README.md

   <p align="center">
     A powerful, console-based companion for your fitness journey. <br>
-    Built with ❤️ by Group 14.
+    Made with ❤️ by Group 14.
   </p>
 </div>